Welcome to Mt Cook Mobilised

 Other Submissions

-Mt Cook Mobilised informal submission to NZTA on Basin Reserve Roading
+Mt Cook Mobilised submissions to NZTA on Basin Reserve Roading

 The Basin Reserve roading project is being run by NZ Transport Agency together with Wellington City Council, Greater Wellington Regional Council and the Minstry of Culture and Heritage.
 NZTA is also consulting over 30 groups with an interest in roading decisions around the Basin Reserve.
 Mt Cook Mobilised is one of the interested groups.